gordonturner/etsy-open-api-client/docs/ShopReceiptApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopReceiptApi apiInstance = new ShopReceiptApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer minCreated = 56; // Integer | The earliest unix timestamp for when a record was created.
+    Long minCreated = 56L; // Long | The earliest unix timestamp for when a record was created.
-    Integer maxCreated = 56; // Integer | The latest unix timestamp for when a record was created.
+    Long maxCreated = 56L; // Long | The latest unix timestamp for when a record was created.
-    Integer minLastModified = 56; // Integer | The earliest unix timestamp for when a record last changed.
+    Long minLastModified = 56L; // Long | The earliest unix timestamp for when a record last changed.
-    Integer maxLastModified = 56; // Integer | The latest unix timestamp for when a record last changed.
+    Long maxLastModified = 56L; // Long | The latest unix timestamp for when a record last changed.
-    Integer limit = 25; // Integer | The maximum number of results to return.
+    Long limit = 25L; // Long | The maximum number of results to return.
-    Integer offset = 0; // Integer | The number of records to skip before selecting the first result.
+    Long offset = 0L; // Long | The number of records to skip before selecting the first result.
     Boolean wasPaid = true; // Boolean | When true, the seller recieved payment for the product(s) in this receipt.
     Boolean wasShipped = true; // Boolean | When true, the seller shipped the product(s) in this receipt.
     Boolean wasDelivered = true; // Boolean | When true, returns receipts that have been delivered.